brainbuz/form-diva/Form-Diva/README.md

     t       type         checkbox, radio, textarea or any input types type defaults to text input type
     v       values       for radio and checkbox inputs only

+            comment      comment has no shortcut and is not included in the input tag or label it is instead returned as a seperate element by generate.

 ## extra attribute